xan105/node-request-zero/README.md

-Request-zero is based around the Node.js's HTTP(S) API interfaces.<br />
+This module is based around the Node.js's HTTP(S) API interfaces.<br />
 It retries on error, follows redirects and provides progress when downloading (pipe to stream) out of the box.<br />
 It uses promises and has no dependencies.